 WHAT’S WITH THE KKK HOODS? – Some of the Semana Santa costumes feature tall pointed hats that cover the men’s faces.
 Yes, they look disturbingly like part of the KKK costume but these versions have nothing to do with hateful racists.
 They’ve been worn by Catholic Brotherhoods in Europe for hundreds of years and are seen in Semana Santa celebrations throughout the world.

-Here’s video of some of the processions from Palm Sunday in the daytime and nightime:
+Here’s our video of some of the processions on Palm Sunday in the daytime and in the nighttime:

 Travel tips for Semana Santa in Antigua, Guatemala

 - Route maps for the day’s processions are usually available at information booths in the main plaza in Antigua in front of the cathedral.

 - To get the best pictures of the alfombras, study the route map and approach the church that’s hosting the procession by walking toward it backward along the procession route–toward the church instead of away from it.
 This will enable to you shoot the intact alfombras before they get trampled by the procession.